The Truth About Finding a Surrogate on the Internet

 A surrogacy specialist can also speak to you about the American Surrogacy process so you can determine how it may affect your religious beliefs.
 There are also several faith-based surrogacy agencies specifically designed to address this family-building process from a religious standpoint.

-Determining whether surrogacy is right for you is always a process that takes time, and considering your faith is an important part of this.
-We encourage intended parents and prospective surrogates to take the time they need to make the best decision for them and, if they have any questions, to contact us at 1-800-875-2229(BABY) today.
+We encourage intended parents and prospective surrogates to take the time you need to make the best decision for you.
+If you have any questions, contact us online or at 1-800-875-2229(BABY) today.

 7 Things All Intended Parents Are Tired of Hearing